-To change some system-wide settings, the control center will prompt you for the root password and start YaST.
-This is mostly the case for administrator settings (including most of the hardware, the graphical user interface, Internet access, security settings, user administration, software installation and system updates and information).
-Follow the instructions in YaST to configure these settings.
+To change some system-wide settings, you need to use YaST instead.
+This is the case for administrator settings (including most of the hardware, the graphical user interface, Internet access, security settings, user administration, software installation and system updates and information).
 For information about using YaST, refer to the integrated YaST help texts or to the Book "Deployment Guide".